RDF-STaX/rdf-stax.github.io/README.md

 **Read more about RDF-STaX on the [official website](https://w3id.org/stax/).**

-Please file any feature requests, bugs, or other issues on **[issue tracker](https://github.com/RDF-STaX/rdf-stax.github.io/issues)**.
+Please file any feature requests, bugs, or other issues in the **[issue tracker](https://github.com/RDF-STaX/rdf-stax.github.io/issues)**.

 ## Editing the ontology